-A student seeking to waive University policy should consult with their academic advisor prior to initiating the process which may be started by obtaining a Request for Waiver of University Policy form at either One Stop Student Services or from the Ombudsman.
+A student seeking to waive University policy should consult with their academic advisor prior to initiating the process.
+The Request for Waiver of University Policy form is located on the One-Stop Student Services website.
 In the case of a request for Personal and Sensitive Issues, the student may speak to the Ombudsman who can document the situation without disseminating specific personal information to other offices and individuals.

 In December of 2009 the Board of Governors revised its statute defining the role of the student ombudsman.
 The revised statute is as follows.

 Authority: Section 7(d), Art.
 IX, Fla.
 Const., History: New 12-10-09.

 For more information about Ombudsman in the State University System, please see: Florida Board of Governor’s Website, or International Ombudsman Association Website.